GET HELP HIDE SITE

 If school have access to a profiling tool, this will be extremely helpful in understanding the profile of needs and strengths and informing strategies to support the child or young person.

 Please see the checklists below for help in putting a support plan in place.
-You can also find more information on strategies to support a child or young person here.
+You can also find more information on strategies for supporting attention, activity , emotions and behaviour and strategies for supporting communication, sensory needs, emotions and behaviour.

 Possible ADHD support plan checklist: Primary school